cmuparlay/parlayhash/README.md

 | folly_sharded | 16.5 | 76.9 | 125 |--- | --- |
 | abseil (sequential) | 40.1 | --- | --- | --- | --- |
 | std (sequential) | 13.2 | --- | --- | --- | --- |

+The folly ConcurrentHashMap failed on 128 threads (for version f53ec94, Nov 1, 2023).
+We reported the bug and the developers replied that it is due to a bug in their hazard-pointer implementation (a 16-bit counter is overflowing).

 Many of the other hash maps do badly on many threads under high contention.
 For example, here are the full results for `libcuckoo` on 128 threads: